Shyam Singha Roy: Casting

 Sai Pallavi, who also collaborated with Nani in Middle Class Abbayi, was cast in the film.
-It was reported that Rashmika Mandanna was approached for a lead role, Impressed by her song from Uppena and her photographs, Nani and movie team decided to cast Krithi Shetty in the film.
+It was reported that Rashmika Mandanna was approached for a lead role, Impressed by her song from Uppena and her photographs, Nani decided to cast Krithi Shetty in the film.
 Madonna Sebastian was also confirmed as a lead, marking her come back to the Telugu cinema after Premam (2016).
 Murali Sharma, Abhinav Gomatam, and Rahul Ravindran were later included in the cast.
 In March 2021, Bengali actor Jisshu Sengupta was signed to play an important role in the film.
 This also marked the Telugu debut for Bharatanatyam dancer, Leela Samson.

 Filming

 The film was launched at a private ceremony in Hyderabad on 11 December 2020, in the presence of the cast and crew, and Nani's father gave the muhurat shot for the film.
 Principal photography began on 21 December 2020 in Hyderabad, India.
 A Kolkata-themed street along with the Kalighat Kali Temple was constructed on a budget of ₹6 crores.
 In February 2021, the team began filming crucial scenes in Kolkata.
 Filming was briefly halted due to COVID-19 lockdown in India and was resumed in July 2021.
 The Kolkata set in Hyderabad was damaged due to heavy rains and was restored by art director Avinash Kolla.
 Filming was completed on 26 July 2021 and post-production began.